 I love oysters.
 But, are there any health benefits of eating oysters?

-Unfortunately, here in west Texas, they are not readily available.
+Unfortunately, here in west Texas, oysters are not readily available.
 But, when we lived near Mobile, Alabama they were in abundant supply!
+I really miss them and once I started looking into the benefits of eating oysters, I was convinced that they need to be on my menu.

 Whether you like them raw, baked, boiled, grilled or fried, oysters are a nutritional powerhouse!
 I posted my recipe for oyster stew last week which will definitely become part of my menu planning.

-But, as I thought about the expense of oysters, I decided to do some research and find out exactly how good oysters are for you.
+I try to make sure that what I am serving has the most nutritional punch possible.
+And, as I thought of how much I enjoy oysters and also the expense of them, I decided to do some research and find out exactly how good oysters are for you.

 Here are some benefits of eating oysters: